Two of a Kind (Porter Wagoner and Dolly Parton album)

 Two of a Kind is the sixth collaborative studio album by Porter Wagoner and Dolly Parton.
 It was released on February 8, 1971, by RCA Victor.
 The album was produced by Bob Ferguson.
 It peaked at number 13 on the Billboard Top Country Albums chart and number 142 on the Billboard 200 chart.
 No singles were released from the album, but "Oh, the Pain of Loving You" was included as the B-side of the 1971 single "The Right Combination".
+It was released just one week before Parton's follow up solo album The Golden Streets of Glory.

 Content

 "Curse of the Wild Weed Flower" is of note for being an anti-marijuana song, one of the few country songs of the period to discuss drugs.
 While no singles were released from the album, "Oh, the Pain of Loving You" was included as the B-side of the 1971 single "The Right Combination", with "Oh" being dropped from the song's title.
 Parton would later re-recorded the song under this abbreviated title with Linda Ronstadt and Emmylou Harris as part of their 1987 album Trio.
 The song's title was further abbreviated to "Pain of Lovin' You" when it was recorded by The Grascals (featuring Parton) in 2011 for their album Country Classics with a Bluegrass Spin.
 The album's liner notes were written by Don Howser, longtime announcer on The Porter Wagoner Show.